 J.D.
 Program Admissions

 The faculty annually sets the admissions standards for the Doctor of Jurisprudence program.
 These standards are primarily based on the undergraduate and/or graduate grade point average, the LSAT score, and personal and/or academic achievements.

 An admissions file is acted upon after it is complete, and a candidate is notified shortly thereafter.
 Applications are received until July 15th or until the class is filled.
 Candidates are encouraged to complete admissions files as early as possible.

 When an applicant is accepted, two deposits are required to secure a place in the class.
 Applicants will be notified in their acceptance letters of the amount of the deposits and the dates they are due.
 Upon enrollment, both nonrefundable deposits are credited to the applicant’s tuition.
-Students who apply for the early decision program or the two-year program may have earlier deposit due dates as well as students who begin their legal studies in the summer.
 Students who do not make timely seat deposits will forfeit their acceptance.

 As a general rule, a bachelor’s degree from a regionally accredited, four-year college or university is a prerequisite for admission.
 However, the law school has partnered with a limited number of undergraduate institutions pursuant to which undergraduate students who have demonstrated exceptional academic ability may combine baccalaureate and law school studies to receive a bachelor’s degree and the Doctor of Jurisprudence degree in six years.
 These students are permitted to spend the senior undergraduate year as full-time law students, accumulating credit toward the undergraduate and law degrees simultaneously.
 At the end of the first year of successful law study, the undergraduate degree may be awarded; after two additional years of full-time law study the law degree may be awarded.
 A student desiring such an arrangement with these undergraduate institutions should consult with the undergraduate catalogs at their respective institutions regarding each university's program and requirements for participation.